linuxfandudeguy/webshell/README.md

 > **NOTE**: WebShell Should not be used for complicated tasks due to its restrictions.

+## Updates

+WebShell now has node.js support!
+Just type `node` and then You can run JavaScript.

 ## Licensing

 WebShell is licensed under the CC0-1.0 license.